Purdue-SoCET/aihw-design-logs/Fall-2025/joseph-ghanem/week5.md

 - VLS is now a global component since vector components are loaded and stored together at once.
 Not needed to be per lane, limited hardware area
 - Cross bar added for shifting to interact with systollic array
+- VBU unit for operations on mask being applied to an instruction instantly
+-